dtara003/NFL-2018-Predictions/README.md

 #### ALL CODE HAS BEEN DERIVED FROM A TUTORIAL ON SCIKIT-LEARN WRITTEN BY PIUSH VAISH, FOUND HERE:
 #### http://adataanalyst.com/machine-learning/predicting-nba-winners-decision-trees-random-forests-scikit-learn/

+Note: a sample subset of data was not included.
+The full dataset is the only one included.
+The reason for this is that accurate results cannot be obtained for the NFL prediction using just a year or two of data.
+That being said, the data is not large enough to cause major delays.
+The entirety of the program should finish outputting results in roughly 2 - 3 minutes maximum.

 ## Technology
 Python